EU agrees on data deal with Japan

 “By working together, we can shape the global standards for data protection and show common leadership in this important area,” she said.

-The Commission said the decision would mean that personal data could flow from the European Economic Area to Japan, without needing any further safeguards or authorizations.
+The Commission said the decision would mean that personal data could flow from the European Economic Area to Japan, without needing any further safeguards or authorisations.

 Cross-border data flows are key to most businesses.
 These can include moving employee information around, credit card details to complete online transactions, and people’s browsing habits to serve them targeted ads.